-“The only thing I can think about is the fact that my daughter is alive.”
-Victims recovering from restaurant shooting
+“The only thing I can think about is the fact that my daughter is alive,” Victims recovering from restaurant shooting

 OKLAHOMA CITY — An Oklahoma family is breathing a sigh of relief after their 12-year-old successfully made it out of surgery after a shooting near Lake Hefner.